 Don Vito Corleone from The Godfather sticks to omerta and sees great value in honor and respect.
 He rejects drug dealing out of principle; but it does not make his motives or methods anything other than evil.

-Vaako, The Dragon from The Chronicles of Riddick.
+Vaako, The Dragon.
 He genuinely believes in the Religion of Evil, and unlike his wife, binds himself to its principles.
 As a result, he resists her pressure to attempt a Klingon Promotion on the Lord Marshall, until Vaako himself comes to believe that the Lord Marshall has come to violate the Necromonger code through the Marshall's weakness.
 Vaako and Riddick both attack the Marshall, but Riddick strikes the killing blow.
 Rather than attempting to finish Riddick off, Vaako is the first to bow and declare him the new Lord Marshall, because "You keep what you kill" is part of the Necromonger code too.

 The Necromongers in general are Lawful Evil: their end-goal may be the death and/or conversion of the entire universe, but its done with forthright honesty, military discipline and meticulous planning.
 All the members are loyal to the death, and look forward to dying in the service of the Necromongers.
 Indeed death is the ultimate goal for them.